What to know about buying a house in North Dakota

 - Contribute at least $500 from your own pocket

-- Live in the home you’re buying as your principal residence
+- Live in the home you’re buying as your primary residence

 - Pick your lender from a list of participating mortgage companies